 Focused and achievable, the strategy contains significant objectives, purpose and goals, and essential policies and plans for reaching those goals.

 Forward-looking, a marketing strategy focuses on significant decisions that affect the long-term direction of the business.
-It is unique to each company, dependent on their offering, resources, competition, and target customers.
+It is unique to each company, dependent on its offering, resources, competition, and target customers.

 This strategy outlines how a firm interacts with the market and its customers.
 Objectives must consider what a business does well and what they are not doing well to improve their performance.